notDevDeveloper/SpringBoot2Tutorial/README.md

-# web-development-learning
+# Spring Boot 2 Tutorial

-This repository is it for me to learn Web Development.
+This is the repository to learn Spring Boot overview for me.